emwalks/PlaybackInSwiftUI/PlaybackInSwiftUI/Doc/DevNotes.md

 - [ ] Multi audio track support ("free" with standard player)
 - [ ] Media Accessibility Subtitle Support ("free" with standard player)
 - [ ] Responding to media services were reset notification
+    - [ ] Why might you care for video?
+Your PiP behaviour requires the AVAudio Session
+    - [ ] Make sure you only play following a CTA!!